Skip to content

 Practical install suggestions

-• Minimal install (fastest, lowest dependency footprint): no extras.
+• Minimal install (fastest, lowest dependency footprint): use --profile minimal / -Profile minimal.

-• Most common research annotation setup: start with sam3.
+• Most common research annotation and tracking setup: use the default installer profile.

 • Accessibility or narrated review: add text_to_speech.